Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Identification

 \section{Identification}

 The previous section suggests that one could obtain all the parameters of interest from the joint distribution of $Y^*$ and $T^*$ conditional on $X$.
 In our setting, this is challenging because $Y^*$ and $T^*$ are mismeasured.
-In particular, we make the following assumptions
+We make the following assumptions about the nature of the measurement errors:

 \begin{assumption}[Measurement Error] \

 (i) $Y = Y^* + U_{Y^*} \qquad \textrm{and} \qquad T = T^* + U_{T^*}$

 (ii) $(U_{Y^*},U_{T^*}) \independent (Y^*,T^*,X)$